Azure-Samples/cognitive-services-python-sdk-samples/README.md

     pip install -r requirements.txt
     ```

-3. Set up the environment variable SUBSCRIPTION_KEY with your CS key.
+3. Set up the environment variable ENTITYSEARCH_SUBSCRIPTION_KEY with your CS key if you want to execute EntitySearch tests.
+4. Set up the environment variable WEBSEARCH_SUBSCRIPTION_KEY with your CS key if you want to execute WebSearch tests.

 ## Demo

 A demo app is included to show how to use the project.

-To run the demo, follow these steps:
+To run the complte demo, execute `python example.py`

-(Add steps to start up the demo)
+To run each individual demo, point directly to the file:

-1.
+1. `python samples/entity_search_sample.py`
-2.
+2. `python samples/web_search_sample.py`
-3.

 To see the code of each example, simply look at the examples in the Samples folder.
 They are written to be isolated in scope so that you can see only what you're interested in.